top of page

 Before you dive into the hedgerows, learn the basics.
 These 10 golden rules will keep you safe and sustainable:

-1. Follow the law — You may collect fruit, foliage, flowers and fungi (the “Four Fs”) for personal use if you have lawful access, but you may not uproot plants.
+1. Follow the law: You may collect fruit, foliage, flowers, and fungi (the “Four Fs”) for personal use if you have lawful access.
+However, you may not uproot plants.

 UK Foraging Law: What Vanlifers Need to Know